-Oh, and if you’re worried about it leaving stains on your pillowcase, simply opt for a colorless biotin supplement (my biotin is what gave it that brown color), drape an old terrycloth towel over your pillow or use an old pillowcase.
+Oh, and if you’re worried about it leaving stains on your pillowcase, simply opt for a colorless biotin supplement (my biotin is what gave it that brown color), wear a shower cap, drape an old towel over your pillow or use an old pillowcase.
 The shine-boosting effects are more than worth it.

-Easy Overnight Hair Mask
+Easy Overnight Hair Mask with Jojoba Oil

 When your hair is insanely dehydrated and damaged, you’ve only got a couple of options: deep condition or cut it all off.
 Since I’ve been growing my hair out for a while now, I’m firmly in the deep condition camp.
 But even though I know it will do wonders for my hair, I don’t really want to spend 30 minutes in the shower twiddling my thumbs while my hair mask goes to work.

 Unlike the kind you buy at the store, it doesn’t have any of those scary ingredients like parabens and pthalates.
-And it rinses out clean without leaving your hair feeling greasy or wet, even if you have fine hair like I do.
+And it rinses out clean without leaving your hair feeling greasy or heavy, even if you have fine hair like I do.

 Just comb the mask through dry hair before bed, then slap on a shower cap and go to sleep.
 The mask soaks in overnight so you wake to brand new locks.
 Yeah, it’s that easy, and you’ll see a difference in just one night.

 —1/3 cup jojoba oil

 —1/4 cup witch hazel

 —1 tablespoon glycerin

 —2 tablespoons aloe vera gel (either fresh or bottled)

 —5 drops tea tree essential oil

 —5 drops peppermint essential oil

 —10 drops ginger root oil

-- Combine everything in small bowl and whisk until smooth.
+- Combine everything in a small bowl and whisk until smooth.
 Transfer the mixture to an airtight bottle.

 - Give the bottle a good shake, then apply to clean, dry hair using your hands.
 Comb through hair until strands are lightly coated but not soaking wet.